-A reference is invited to the syllabi relating to the Bachelor of Education (B.Ed) vide this office Circular No.UG/84 of 2015-16, dated 23rd September, 2015, the Head University Department of Education and the Principals of affiliated Colleges in Education are hereby informed that the recommendation made by Ad-hoc Board of Studies in B.Ed Special Education at its meeting held on 14th December, 2016 has been accepted by the Academic Council at its meeting held on 11th May, 2017 vide item 4.25 and that in accordance therewith, the revised syllabus as per the (CBCS) for the B. Ed Special Education (Hearing Impairment) (Sem.
-I to IV) which is available on the University's web site (www.mu.ac.in) and that the same has been brought into force with effect from the academic year 2017-18.
+Attention of the Head, University Department of Education (Interdisciplinary), the Principals of the constituent colleges and the Director, Ali Yaver Jung National Institute for Hearing Handicapped are invited to this office circular No.UG/84 of 2015-16, dated 23rd September, 2015 relating to syllabus of Bachelor of Education (B.Ed.) - Special Education.
+They are hereby informed that the recommendations made by the Ad- hoc Board of Studies in Special Education under the Faculty of Interdisciplinary at its meeting held on 14th December, 2016 have been accepted by the Academic Council at its meeting held on 11th May, 2017 vide item No. 4.25 and that in accordance therewith, the revised syllabus as per the (CBCS) for the Bachelor of Education (B.Ed.) - Special Education (Hearing Impairment) (Sem.
+I to IV), has been brought into force with effect from the academic year 2017-18 including the second year students from current batch (2016/17 -2017/18, accordingly.
+(The same is available on the University's website : www.mu.ac.in).